LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

-(I) The Cubs taking part in fixture Competition Match shall identify a team captain who has a responsibility to offer support in the management of the on-field discipline of his/her team mates.
+(I) The Clubs taking part in fixture Competition Match shall identify a team captain who has a responsibility to offer support in the management of the on-field discipline of his/her team mates.

-- (A) The Registration Secretary must receive within 5 days of the date played, and not later than 6pm on the 5th day, the result of each Competition match in the prescribed manner.
+(A) The Registration Secretary must receive within 3 days of the date played, and not later than 6pm on the third day, the result of each Competition match in the prescribed manner.
 This must include the forename(s) and surname of the team players (in block letters) and also the Referee markings required by Rule 13, or any other information required by the Competition.

 (C) The match result notification, correctly completed, shall be signed by a responsible member of the Club.

-(D) All clubs taking part in Lincolnshire County Football Association and outside competitions, whether home or away, must text the result to the League Secretary on 07778 780835 as per Rule 11(B).
+(D) All Clubs taking part in Lincolnshire County Football Association and outside Competitions, whether home or away, must text the result to the League Secretary on 07778 780835 as per Rule 11(B).

-(E) Where a match has been postponed for any reason it is the responsibility of the home club to notify the League, by text to the telephone number authorised by the League for collating results.
+(E) Where a match has been postponed for any reason it is the responsibility of the home Club to notify the League, by text, to the League Secretary on 07778 780835.

 In circumstances where two or more teams are equal on points team rankings shall be determined by goal difference where the goals scored against by each team shall be deducted from the goals scored by that team and the largest positive difference shall be placed the highest.
 In the event of the goal difference being equal the highest placed team shall be the team which has scored the most goals.
 In the event that two or more teams have the same goal difference and have scored the same number of goals then the highest placed team shall be the team which has won the most matches.

 In the event of the two teams still being equal the team which has the better playing record against the other team in their head to head Competition matches during the Season will be the highest placed team.